ISchwarz23/SortableTableView/README.md

 ## Features
 ### Layouting
 #### Column Count
 The provided TableView is very easy to adapt to your needs.
-To set the colomn count simple set the parameter inside your xml layout.
+To set the column count simple set the parameter inside your XML layout.
 ```xml
 	<de.codecrafters.tableview.TableView
         android:id="@+id/tableView"